DannyBen/bashly-book/src/configuration/command.md

 Setting this to `true` on any command, will cause any **unrecognized** command line to be passed to this command.
-This means that it should be used only for command that have at least one required argument.
+This means that it should be used only for command that have at least one argument.

 [!button variant="primary" icon="code-review" text="Default Command Example"](https://github.com/DannyBen/bashly/tree/master/examples/command-default#readme)